 (CDR-2531) Extension of Time Quantification

-Abstract: The focus of the paper is based upon the authors experience on the contentious aspects of Extension of Time concept applied to construction contracts.
+Abstract: The focus of the paper is based upon the authors experience on the contentious aspects of Extension of Time on an international construction contract.

 The introduction to the paper will focus on the analysis of the legal basis (common law) on which, the authors experience on international contracts is based.
-In addition it will focus on a comparison of usual contractual entitlements, requirements and bars in major contract forms.
+In addition it will focus on a comparison of usual contractual entitlements, requirements, and bars in major contract forms.

-The body of the paper will focus on the transferring in practical terms for planners and cost management professionals how the extension of time is executed along three basis of methodology:
+The body of the paper will focus on the transferring in practical application for planners and cost management professionals how the extension of time is executed along three basis of methodology:

-- Good practices of project and planning management to prepare for Extension of Time subjects in an objective of disputes avoidance;
+- Best International Practices on project and planning management for preparation of Extension of Time subjects in an objective to avoid disputes;

-- Cost quantification of the various types of Extension of Time (good and ... less good practices), and how the quantification needs to be supported by the extension to allow good recovery potential.
+- Cost quantification of the various types of Extension of Time, as well as a review on how quantification needs to be supported by the time extension, which allows for increased recovery potential.

 (CDR-2543) Proposed Format and Content for Subordinate Recommended Practice, 29R-03-3.X